kareem5aled/smartphone-bot/README.md

 2. **Download the Model**

    The app uses the Google's `gemma-1.1-2b-it-tflite` model.
+We used the int4 qunatization variant of the model instead of the int8 which is about double its size.
 Download the model from Kaggle:

    - Visit the model page: [Gemma 1.1 2B IT CPU INT4](https://www.kaggle.com/models/google/gemma/tfLite/gemma-1.1-2b-it-cpu-int4)
    - Download the model file and rename it to `model.bin`.